Tishomingo, Oklahoma: History

 The Chickasaw Capitol Building was constructed in 1897 from local red granite and officially dedicated in 1898.
-It housed the tribal governor, the bicameral legislature and other government officials and clerks.
+It housed the tribal governor, the bicameral legislature, and other government officials and clerks.
 The territorial court also met there from time to time.

 The territorial government was dissolved at statehood.
-In 1910, the building was sold to Johnston County, becoming the county court house.
+In 1910, the building was sold to the newly established Johnston County, organized under statehood.
+It was taken for use as the county court house.

 The Western Oklahoma Railroad was built from Haileyville to Ardmore via Tishomingo in 1902, and bought by the Chicago, Rock Island and Pacific Railway in the same year.
 It was abandoned in 1938.

 Tishomingo Cemetery dates back to at least 1832.
 Notables buried there include two former Oklahoma governors, William H. Murray and Johnston Murray, and Chickasaw Nation governors Douglas H. Johnson and Robert M. Harris.